Goshik92/FpgaCha/README.md

 ![](https://user-images.githubusercontent.com/4264235/88441542-042de200-cdd7-11ea-97bf-4851e0cef21a.png)

 The HPS (the system containing ARM cores) configures ChaCha20 accelerator and S2M adapter via the lightweight HPS-to-DRAM bridge.
 Once configured ChaCha20 accelerator starts producing blocks of ChaCha20 one-time pad and placing them in the FIFO.
 S2M adapter reads these blocks and transfers them in DRAM through the FPGA-to-SDRAM bridge.
 Once all requested blocks are transferred, S2M adapter sends an interrupt request to the HPS, signalizing about finishing the job.

+More info about the design of FpgaCha is available in my [thesis](http://www.ece.uah.edu/~milenka/docs/igor.semenov.thesis.pdf).

 ## Register map